memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 You can of course verify that the symbol is indeed disabled by checking the `zephyr/.config` file in the `build` directory.

 > **Notice:** Previous versions of Zephyr used a `prj_<board>.conf` fragment in the project root directory instead of board fragments in the `boards` directory.
-At the time of writing the build system still merges any such file into the configuration.
-This `prj_<board>.conf` fragment, however, is deprecated, and `boards/<board>.conf` should be used instead.
+At the time of writing, the build system still merges any such file into the configuration.
+However, this `prj_<board>.conf` fragment is deprecated, and `boards/<board>.conf` should be used instead.

 How are board fragments used by our previously created `release` build type?
 Let's try it out and have a look at the build output: